Jigme Khesar Namgyel Wangchuck: Public perception and popularity abroad

-The "People's king", like his father, enjoys exceptionally warm relations with India.
+The "People's king", like his father, enjoys warm relations with India.
 He has visited India on several occasions, and was invited as the Chief Guest for India's 64th Republic Day celebrations in 2013.

-Following his 2006 visit to Thailand as crown prince, the king has been immensely popular in Thailand.
-The number of Thai tourists visiting Bhutan has increased steadily since the visit.
+Following his 2006 visit to Thailand as crown prince, the king has been popular in Thailand.
+The number of Thai tourists visiting Bhutan increased from 100 in 2006 to 700 in 2007.

-In November 2011, the king and Queen Jetsun Pema made a state visit to Japan; they were the first state guests to Japan since the 2011 earthquake.
+In November 2011, the King and Queen Jetsun Pema made a state visit to Japan; they were the first state guests to Japan since the 2011 earthquake.
 It was reported that the Japanese were fascinated by the king and queen of Bhutan.

-In March 2015, the king and queen were among the foreign dignitaries who attended the funeral of Singapore's former Prime Minister Lee Kuan Yew.
+In March 2015, the King and Queen were among the foreign dignitaries who attended the funeral of Singapore's former Prime Minister Lee Kuan Yew.

-Also, the king and the queen attended the funeral of King Bhumibol Adulyadej of Thailand in October 2017 and the enthronement ceremony of Emperor Naruhito and Empress Masako of Japan in October 2019.
+Also, the King and Queen attended the funeral of King Bhumibol Adulyadej of Thailand in October 2017 and the enthronement ceremony of Emperor Naruhito and Empress Masako of Japan in October 2019.

+The King and Queen were also present at the 2022 funeral of Queen Elizabeth II and the 2023 coronation of King Charles III.

+King Jigme Khesar Namgyel Wangchuck is known as the ‘Asian Elvis’.
+The King of Bhutan and his slicked-back quiff also go by the name ‘the Dragon King’.

+He drove Bhutan to the great height of success and is often credited as the “ king of Destiny “who ultimately changed the fate of Bhutan enhancing economic growth, prospering nation, peace, happiness, and others.

+He is an alumnus of Magdalen College, Oxford.
+He has a swarm of female fans in Thailand, where he was nicknamed ‘Prince Charming’ by the press.

+Honorary degrees

+King Jigme has been conferred the following honorary degrees: